wifisensing/PicoScenes-github-pages/pages/appnotes/x410_setup.md

 1. SSH into the X4x0 device as previously described.

-2. Execute the following command:
+2. Run the following command to flash the FPGA image:
     ```bash
     uhd_image_loader --args='type=x4xx,mgmt_addr=127.0.0.1,fpga=X4_200'
     ```
     This command flashes the device to use the 'x4_200' FPGA image.

-3. Reboot the system using the `reboot` command.
+3. Reboot the system:
+    ```bash
+    reboot
+    ```

 ## Next Steps

 Congratulations!
 You have now completed the initial setup of your X4x0 device.
 For the next steps, you may want to:

 1. Learn about dual QSFP28 port connections by referring to the [Connecting NI USRP Devices](connect-usrp) documentation.
-2. Explore using PicoScenes to drive the X4x0 device for Wi-Fi ISAC research by checking out the [CSI Measurement using PicoScenes
+2. Explore using PicoScenes to drive the X4x0 device for Wi-Fi ISAC research by checking out the [CSI Measurement using PicoScenes](scenarios) documentation.
-](scenarios) documentation.